Swedish intervention in the Thirty Years' War: The Elbe

 An Imperialist party, which seems to have lost its way, was seen outside of Malchin.
 This made the king fear that the Imperialists were going to make a move to relieve the siege at Greifswald, and as a result of this ordered the commander of the area, Åke Tott to move all available forces to Greifswald and to storm the place.
 After the Imperialist commander of the garrison was killed in the initial bombardments, the remaining force sent an ambassador to Tott on 25 June and sued for peace.
 The king commended Tott for his work and promoted him to the rank of field marshal, who then advanced into Mecklenburg and reinstated the dukes whose duchies had been taken from them by the Imperialists.
 These too, however were to prove recalcitrant allies and were slow to provide aid to the Swedish.
 Mirow, Bützow, Schwerin and Plau were all taken.
 All that was left as a result of this advance was Rostock, Wismar and Dömitz.
 Many of the forces in these cities, rather than being paroled or taken prisoner, opted to enlist in the Swedish service.

 Banér had been busy securing the Spree–Havel line, and took Havelberg while he was busy doing so.

-Meanwhile, Tilly had been busy enforcing the Emperor's edict of restitution – when the Emperor would have been more well served by his lieutenant if he had isolated the German Protestant's from Sweden and or compelling the Swedish into direct conflict.
+Meanwhile, Tilly had been busy enforcing the Emperor's edict of restitution – when the Emperor would have been more well served by his lieutenant if he had isolated the German Protestants from Sweden and or compelling the Swedish into direct conflict.
 Instead, they were allowed to pick away at the Catholic power with victories everywhere of greater or lesser significance everywhere.
 Which, while each in and of themselves insignificant, collectively were significant and formidable and placed the Swedish in strategically and in morally superior positions from which they would be well placed to gain decisive victories against the Habsburg monarchy and the Catholic League.
 Additionally, in the process of enforcing the edict he was fostering resentment and outrage, in addition to dividing the troops of his principal army.